 These final photographs are demonstrating poor results due to over-projection.
 The first example is a patient who requested a revision Rhinoplasty due to an over-projected nasal tip from her original surgery done elsewhere.
 What I mean by over-projection is that the nasal tip is too far out from the face.
 You best see this on a lateral or side view.
 In addition, you may also notice that her nose appears “pinched” in the tip which is best appreciated in the frontal view (Vecci).

 The second patient was also dissatisfied.
 Her original Rhinoplasty resulted in a severe distortion of the nasal tip associated with over projection of the tip.(Parente)

-In my career I have personally performed over 7,000 Rhinoplasty’s.
+In my career, I have personally performed over 7,000 Rhinoplasties.
 A significant number of these are Revisions.
-From this extensive experience, I have realized the challenges and technical difficulty in converting a bad result into a very good result.
-If you are considering Rhinoplasty or especially Revision Rhinoplasty, I recommend that you seek a Board Certified Facial Plastic Surgeon who focuses on Rhinoplasty and has extensive experience in Revision Rhinoplasty.
+From this extensive experience, I have realized the challenges and technical difficulties in converting a bad result into a very good result.
+If you are considering rhinoplasty or especially revision rhinoplasty new jersey, I recommend that you seek a Board Certified Facial Plastic Surgeon who focuses on rhinoplasty and has extensive experience in revision rhinoplasty.
 It is important that you feel comfortable with the surgeon and that at consultation he can answer all your questions and that he is able to demonstrate his expertise in Revision Rhinoplasty with appropriate before and after photographs, such as I have shown.

 For more information, please visit our website at www.glasgoldgroup.com.